Wanderer’s Heart 2019

 About The Wine

 Our travels in the Western Cape have brought us into contact with many fantastic grape growers, and we had long been developing our idea of a Cape Red, and seeking the vineyards that can deliver the kinds of wines we seek.
-Our blend was certain to include Cinsault for its long history in the Cape and ability to deliver light, yet profound wines.
 Grenache has a great future in the Cape, where it is able to produce high quality wines in dryland conditions, and for its ability to express its origins.
 Mourvèdre produces wild and idiosyncratic wines that lend a certain generosity and pleasure to the blend.
-Syrah, though widely planted in the Cape, speaks to me more as a supporting role, lending it’s cool fruit and perfume to the wine.
+Syrah, though widely planted in the Cape, speaks to us more as a supporting role, lending it’s cool fruit and perfume to the wine.

 One area in which we do an enormous amount of work is in picking our grapes at the right time.
 We rent a truck during harvest so that we are able to pick our vineyards precisely when we need to.
 This is the area of our work into which all the blood, sweat and tears is poured.
 Once our picking is done right, we are able to simplify things immensely in the winery.
 Picking is done early to retain their freshness and clarity of expression of the vineyard, while not sacrificing the pleasure that ripe fruit brings to the wine.